Category Archives: pr2_en

 Hint: if you’re curious, you can also test your own P drive and add extensions and/or categories.

-Note: if you are unable to demonstrate the correctness due to networking issues or the systems go offline, you can can demonstrate the correctness by using the following the archived version of the directory structure.
+Note: if you are unable to demonstrate the correctness due to networking issues or want to test on your own device, you can can demonstrate the correctness by using the following the archived version of the directory structure.

 https://blue.pri.ee/ttu/files/iax0584/andmefailid/2_1_file_cat_directory_structure.zip